Scalable Algorithms for the Sparse Ridge Regression: Two Scalable Algorithms and their Performance Guarantees

 Combining \eqref{eq_opt_bound_error} and \eqref{eq_greedy_bound_error} and using the fact that $\sum_{i\in [k]}\frac{1}{p+1-i}\geq \int_{0}^k \frac{1}{p+1-t}dt=\log \left(\frac{p+1}{p+1-k}\right)$, the conclusion follows. }

-\bl{We make the following remarks about Theorem \ref{thm_asym_greedy}. \begin{enumerate}[(i)] \item If $p< n+k$, then according to the definition, $\underline{\theta}=0$. \item If we normalize $\|\bm{x}_i\|_2^2=n$ for each $i\in [p]$, we must have $\theta_k\leq kn$, thus $\frac{n\lambda}{n\lambda+\theta_k}\leq \frac{\lambda}{\lambda+k}$.
-Therefore, we can see that the objective value of greedy approach is closer to the true optimal value if the tuning parameter becomes larger. \item Besides, our analysis and asymptotic optimality of the greedy approach is new without any assumption on the data and thus is quite different from the existing ones for sparse regression \cite{das2008algorithms,das2011submodular,khanna2017scalable,zhang2011adaptive}.
-On the other hand, if the tuning parameter $\lambda\rightarrow 0_+$, then our performance guarantee can be arbitrarily bad.
-Therefore, our analysis cannot trivially extend to sparse regression. \end{enumerate}} In the next subsection, we will derive a randomized algorithm and prove its approximation guarantee under a weaker condition of $\lambda$.
+{We make the following remarks about Theorem \ref{thm_asym_greedy}. \begin{enumerate}[(i)] \item If $p< n+k$, then according to the definition, $\underline{\theta}=0$. \item If we normalize $\|\bm{x}_i\|_2^2=n$ for each $i\in [p]$, we must have $\theta_k\leq kn$, thus $\frac{n\lambda}{n\lambda+\theta_k}\leq \frac{\lambda}{\lambda+k}$.
+Therefore, we can see that the objective value of greedy approach is closer to the true optimal value if the tuning parameter becomes larger. \item Besides, our analysis and asymptotic optimality of the greedy approach is new without any assumption on the data and thus is quite different from the existing ones for sparse regression \cite{das2008algorithms,das2011submodular,khanna2017scalable,zhang2011adaptive,candes2007dantzig,candes2008restricted}. {For example, the results in \citep{candes2007dantzig,candes2008restricted} require the well-known restricted isometry property (RIP) states as below: where $\bm\delta\in (0,1)^p$ is a constant.
+This is quite a strong assumption and our Theorem \ref{thm_asym_greedy} does not require such an assumption.} On the other hand, if the tuning parameter $\lambda\rightarrow 0_+$, then our performance guarantee can be arbitrarily bad.
+Therefore, our analysis cannot trivially extend to sparse regression. \end{enumerate}} In the next subsection, we will {investigate} a randomized algorithm and prove its approximation guarantee under a weaker condition of $\lambda$.

 In addition, we remark that the estimator $\bm{\beta}^G$ of the greedy approach can be computed by \eqref{eq_estimator_S}, where $S$ denotes the set of features selected by the greedy approach.
 In the next theorem, we will show that the derived estimator from the greedy approach (i.e., $\bm{\beta}^G$) can be also quite close to an optimal solution $\bm\beta^*$ of \eqref{eq_model2}. {\begin{Theorem} Let $\bm\beta^*$ be an optimal solution to \eqref{eq_model2} with set of selected features $S^*$ and $\bm{\beta}^G$ be the estimator from the greedy approach with set of selected features $S^G$.
 Suppose that $p\geq k$, then we have